 Termination Criteria

-End of Alimony: Typically occurs when the recipient remarries or either party dies.
+End of Alimony in Nevada: Typically occurs when the recipient remarries or either party dies.

 In this section, we’ve laid out the basics of alimony in Nevada.
 It covers its definition and types, as well as the legal process.
 As we go on, we’ll look deeper at alimony.
 This includes taxes, myths, and how to negotiate.
 Stay tuned to gain a thorough understanding of alimony in Nevada.